elvyna/data-analysis/README.md

-# Kaggle Repository
+# Data Analysis

-This repository contains exploratory and experimentation scripts which are created for learning purpose.
-All datasets are retrieved from [Kaggle](http://kaggle.com/).
+This repository contains exploratory analysis which are mostly created for learning purpose.
+Datasets are retrieved from various sources, including [Kaggle](http://kaggle.com/).